MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-explorer-tool.md

 The DeployR API is extensive, providing a wide range of services related to [users](deployr-api-reference.md#users-on-the-api), [projects](deployr-api-reference.md#projects-on-the-api), [jobs](deployr-api-reference.md#jobs-on-the-api) and the [repository](deployr-api-reference.md#repository-on-the-api).
 To help developers familiarize themselves with the full set of APIs DeployR ships with a Web-based API Explorer tool.
 This tool allows developers to explore the DeployR API in an interactive manner.

 >You cannot log into DeployR from two different accounts within the same brand of browser program.
 To use two or more different accounts, you'll need to log into each one in a separate brand of browser.
-For example, to log into the DeployR Administration Console with admin account and into the API Explorer tool with another user account, open one in Google Chrome™ and the other in Mozilla® Firefox®.

 >[!NOTE]
 >Hovering your mouse over most UI elements in the API Explorer reveals helpful tooltips.